- What is the Superintendents’ Early Childhood Plan?

 - How was the plan developed?

 - The superintendents invited the Buffett Early Childhood Institute at the University of Nebraska to prepare a plan for their review and, after approval by the Learning Community Coordinating Council, implement it in Douglas and Sarpy Counties.
 The Buffett Institute collaborated with the superintendents and a workgroup of district representatives to develop the draft plan.
 It was adopted unanimously by the 11 superintendents in June 2014 and approved by the Learning Community Coordinating Council in August 2014.
+The Buffett Institute continues to provide leadership and support for the implementation of the plan.

 - Who does the plan serve?

-While emphasizing programs to support the development and early education of children at risk, the initiative will elevate the capacity of the metro Omaha school districts to serve all young children well.
+While emphasizing programs to support the development and early education of children put at risk, the initiative will elevate the capacity of the metro Omaha school districts to serve all young children well.
 The type of early education practices that are essential for the healthy development and learning of vulnerable children can promote new levels of excellence in the learning experiences of all young children.

 - Why is this the time to implement the plan?